aldettinger/camel-quarkus-workshop/README.md

 I hope we know have a better view of Camel Quarkus extensions.
 They actually wrap a Camel component to make it runnable with Quarkus.
 Common default values are provided off the shelf for component and endpoint options.
-Anyway, we have touched some ways to tune at different level when needed.
+If needed there are various ways to adjust the configuration of Camel endpoints and components.
-Of course, a lot of things happen under the hood to have a fully functional Camel Quarkus extension.
+Of course, a lot of things happen under the hood thanks to Camel Quarkus extensions.
 When you have time, we encourage you to read the pages below:
  + [Create a new extension](https://camel.apache.org/camel-quarkus/latest/contributor-guide/create-new-extension.html)
  + [Promote a JVM extension to native](https://camel.apache.org/camel-quarkus/latest/contributor-guide/promote-jvm-to-native.html)